Knowledge Graphs

 - Tag entities explicitly — Use topics that match entity names

-- Review communities — Periodically check detected clusters for accuracy
+- Review topic clusters — Periodically check detected clusters for accuracy